-These final categories of budget solution total \$3.0 billion of the overall solution.
+The budget passed by the Legislature also contains \$3.0 billion of other solutions.
 The following are the most significant proposals:

 - \$2.6 billion from loans and transfers from special funds to the General Fund, including deferrals of loan repayments.
 Part of this amount (\$850 million) is related to the truck weight fee proposal that adjusts planned transportation loans to conform to the requirements of Proposition 22. - \$362 million in solutions from using the Disability Insurance (DI) funds to make interest payments to the federal government for Unemployment Insurance (UI) benefits.
 The General Fund will have to repay the DI fund for this payment in the out-years.